Koles21/Automation_Practice/README.md

 UI tests validate user interactions, page navigation, and element visibility.

 API tests validate backend responses, endpoints, and data consistency.

-By combining both test types, the framework ensures the system works as a whole — from request to visual confirmation.

 Tech Stack